Otto Pittinger: As a civilian doctor

 Following his medical education, he settled as a general practitioner in Regensburg, also working as an occupational physician.
 He became involved in the care of infants, and was one of the first doctors involved in infant welfare within the German Empire.
 In 1906 he founded the first maternity care center in Regensburg.
 In 1907 he formed an association to combat child mortality.
 Serving as president, the association saw success, and soon expanded across most of Upper Palatinate in just three years.
 In 1910 Pittinger founded the children's hospital and milk kitchen in Regensburg; it was the first children's hospital in Bavaria.

 As a medical officer

 From the onset of the First World War, Pittinger served as a medical officer for the 6th Reserve Division.
-While facing trench warfare, his duties were three-fold: he in charge of the health facilities for the reserve quarters and barracks; the creation of officers and convalescent home; a disinfecting and cleaning institution; the establishment of mineral water factories and baths; and all the quality and the health for the facilities serving the troops.
+While facing trench warfare, his duties were three-fold: in charge of the health facilities for the reserve quarters and barracks; the creation of officers and convalescent home; a disinfecting and cleaning institution; the establishment of mineral water factories and baths; and all the quality and the health for the facilities serving the troops.
 While on the front lines, he took care of the wounded and their mental state.
 He was honored with the Iron Cross First Class.

 At the end of 1917, the Bavarian Ministry of War entrusted him with the establishment of training and assistance for disabled veterans.